popatre/react-composition/README.md

 Instead of passing userName through all these layers, we can try to compose the components at a higher level, like the App component.

-In the App, instead of passing username to Home, refactor the Home component to accept a prop of `title`.
+In the App, instead of passing `userName` to `Home`, refactor the `Home` component to accept a prop of `title`.

-**Pass it a component as its value and refactor the Home component to display the same as it current does - but without the current prop drilling**
+**Pass it a component as its value and refactor the Home component to display the same as it currently does - but without the prop drilling - do not move the userName variable from the app**

 ---

 ### Task 2.

-Complete the isSignedInProvider component in the contexts folder.
+Complete the `isSignedInProvider` component in the contexts folder.
 This should provide access to whether someone is signed in or not - `Can use true or false for this`.

 If they are signed in, they should be able to view the site.